AlAliMazen/Wordle-Game/README.md

 **Index.html** shows 100% accessibility shown in the following screenshot
 ![wordle-game-index](assets/README-imgs/accessibility-index-c.png)

-after loading the game baord I have run the lighthouse again to see any changes, but it shows perfect results
+after loading the game board I have run the lighthouse again to see any changes, but it shows perfect results

 ![wordle-game-board](assets/README-imgs/accessiblity-index-a.png)